- What kind of sponsor licences are there?

 - That the sponsor can offer a genuine vacancy which meets the criteria of the category the sponsor is applying to be licensed for

-- If any of the key personnel within the business have an unspent criminal convictions for a relevant offence
+- If any of the key personnel within the business have an unspent criminal conviction for a relevant offence

 - Any evidence of previous non-compliance by the sponsor

 This is vitally important, as sponsorship is a two-way street.
 In the paternalistic eyes of the Home Office, a sponsor is benefitting from employing migrant workers, and so must shoulder some of the burden in ensuring the system is not abused.
-The Home Office wants to be reassured that sponsors can live up to the “significant trust” that the department places in them.
+The Home Office makes clear in its guidance that “sponsorship is a privilege, not a right” and wants to be reassured that sponsors can live up to the “significant trust” that the department places in them.

 What documents do I need to send in?